Scope note: This cheatsheet reflects observed behavior in ChatGPT models. It does not generalize to all LLMs.

 - “Identify hidden assumptions that could invert the recommendation.”

-When to Spend Manual Thinking
+When to spend manual Thinking

-Use the toggle when:
+Use it deliberately when:

 Example (drop-in)